Dining Guide

 Popular Events

-The track is well formed but has steep sections and steps.
+The coastal walk is about 5kms return (around 3 miles) and is well formed but has steep sections and steps.
 It needs moderate to good fitness and sturdy footwear.
 It can be very hot in summer and there is no running water, so bring plenty of water and sun protection.

 The steps down to the Cove require a reasonable level of fitness to come back up.
 Due to this, it is not stroller, pushchair or wheelchair friendly.